A self-build can be daunting but armed with the right support it can lead to your dream home.

 You don’t need to have building expertise to apply for this mortgage.
 There’s a couple of ways to manage a build project and this may be influenced by the type or scope of the build.
 You may decide to employ a Building Contractor or Project Manager / Structural Engineer to coordinate the project, or you can choose to take on this role yourself.
 Taking on the role will save you money but be prepared to devote a significant amount of time and energy to the project.

 What do you need to provide to the bank to make the application?

 There’s a number of important documents that you will be asked to provide as part of your self-build mortgage application, in addition to the standard documents relating to your savings, employment and income.
-Your mortgage advisor will be able to tell you what’s required but here’s an outline.
+Your mortgage specialist will be able to tell you what’s required but here’s an outline.